 The document provides the names and properties as below, and also the rent, the arrears due and (for some) observations on their status.
 For instance in the entry for Hutchinson, who rents ‘Knowles plot’ the observation is ‘Knowles died a beggar’.
-Note that several tenants are listed as ‘Esq.’ meaning Esquire, which was a title of respect for men of higher social rank, e.g. landed gentry By Alprazolam Onlineabove the rank of gentleman.
+An account of the great divide in lifestyles between landlords and their tenants is in our blog entitled ‘Eye-witnesses to our ancestors‘ which summarises the accounts of travellers to Ireland in the period covered by this document.
+Note that several tenants are listed as ‘Esq.’ meaning Esquire, which was a title of respect for men of higher social rank, e.g. landed gentry above the rank of gentleman.
 The rents vary widely from £275 (Peter Killkenny) to 8 shillings (James Kenny, and also John Harrison) to 4 shillings (Widow W. Hugo for a ‘cabin on the rock’).
 ‘Chief Rent’ mentioned below is what is now termed Ground Rent.
-Some of these people are listed in a How To Purchase Xanax Online in 1791.
+Some of these people are listed in a Survey of Loughrea in 1791.

 Name Denomination (CP = Civil Parish)